Galloway Hoard Restoration Reveals More Surprising Secrets

-Researchers have just revealed that what is perhaps Europe’s most famous Viking Age hoard – the Galloway Hoard – was not a rapidly concealed family treasure being hidden from invaders.
+Researchers have revealed that what is perhaps Europe’s most famous Viking Age hoard – the Galloway Hoard – was not a rapidly concealed family treasure being hidden from invaders.
 Rather, it was a ritually assembled and buried treasure representing four men of different statuses in Viking Age Scotland.
+They’ve also found crucial evidence that some of the treasures may have come from a church in the Anglo-Saxon kingdom of Northumbria.

 Left: Large silver alloy Carolingian vessel, which was part of the hoard.
 Right: Derek McLennan, the finder of the treasure hoard.
 (Jamie Simpson)